openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Decision whether to backup or restore will be mostly based on health of previous boot.
 This means that MicroShift needs to keep history of running ostree commits (featuring MicroShift) and their health.
+The software also needs access to the history information to know when database format migrations are needed.
-To persist the information between various deployments file will reside on disk.
+To support both decisions, a structured text file outside of the etcd database will be used to persist the history information between various deployments.

 Information about system's health will be based on [greenboot](https://github.com/fedora-iot/greenboot) ("Generic Health Checking